ZOOM ZOOM – A PANDEMIC LOVE STORY

 Project Liberation provides a paradigm-shifting personal development platform for women across all stages of criminal justice involvement, while raising awareness and political will to address the issues and needs faced by demographically and culturally diverse women.

-Ivy Woolf Turk, Founder/Director of Project Liberation, is a freedom fighter, storyteller, motivational speaker, workshop innovator and an ICF Certified Professional Life Coach in private practice.
-She was Co-Creator and Director of the blackbird project at WPA, she is also a board member of Liberation Prison Yoga from 2014-2016.
-She is currently a part time consultant to the Justice Advocacy Group, LLC. in Alexandria, Va., a 2016 Agent of Change Fellow at the Center for Social Innovation, and a Founding member of the National Council of Incarcerated and Formerly Incarcerated Women and Girls.
+Ivy Woolf Turk, Founder/Director of Project Liberation, is a freedom fighter, storyteller, motivational speaker, workshop innovator and an ICF Certified Professional Life and Resiliency Coach in private practice.
+She was Co-Creator and Director of the blackbird project at WPA, and a Board Member of Liberation Prison Yoga from 2014-2016.
+She is currently a part time consultant to the Justice Advocacy Group, LLC. in Alexandria, Va., a 2016 Agent of Change Fellow at the Center for Social Innovation, and a Founding Member of the National Council of Incarcerated and Formerly Incarcerated Women and Girls.
 She conducts Project Liberation workshop series in NYC and for the NYC Department of Health and Mental Hygiene’s new Health Equity Centers.
-Ivy has a unique perspective on incarceration, homelessness and reentry.
-A former executive in the advertising and real estate businesses, she found herself caught up in a situation with criminal consequences.
+Ivy has a unique perspective on incarceration, homelessness and re-entry.

+A former exec in the advertising and real estate businesses, she found herself caught up in a situation with criminal consequences.
 While incarcerated at Danbury Federal Prison Camp, Ivy taught GED English literacy, Yoga and Meditation to groups of demographically diverse women.
-She also co-created C.H.O.I.C.E.S., a group of inmates that went out into the community to speak to at-risk youth about the consequences of poor choices.
-Ivy worked with the District Attorney of Connecticut on an Anti- Gun Violence campaign and a movie called the 5k Motion.
-After serving 4 years of a 5-year sentence in Federal prison, she not only has her own perspective and experience with the whole incarceration process, but that of the hundreds of women with whom she worked with while imprisoned as well as upon re-entry.
+She also co-created C.H.O.I.C.E.S, a group of Federal inmates that went out into the community to speak to at risk youth about the consequences of poor choices.
+After serving four years of her five year sentence, Ivy not only has her own perspective and experience with the whole incarceration process, but that of the hundreds of women with whom she has worked with while imprisoned as well as upon re-entry.
 Ivy is the proud mother of four amazing adult children.
 She has a B.S. in Communications from Boston University and a CPC from Coaching for Transformation/Leadership that Works.